-stigmatisation.
-The study stated that the majority of sex workers advocate for the legalisation of prostitution as a means of realising their rights.93
+A 2009 regional study that included data from Namibia presented similar findings, reporting that sex workers face violence and abuse, unequal access to health services and stigmatisation.
+The study stated that the majority of sex workers advocate for the legalisation of prostitution as a means of realising their rights.
+92

-6.2 Trafficking of women
+6.2 TRAFFICKING OF WOMEN

-Following comments from the CEDAW committee,94 and in response to the United States Department of State designating Namibia a special case regarding trafficking in 2008,95 the Government undertook a National Baseline Study on Human Trafficking in Namibia in 2009.96 A small number of cases were identified (see excerpt below).
-A number of possible cases were reported but the facts could not be confirmed.
-The cases that were identified suggest that trafficking in Namibia most often appears to involve children trafficked to or from neighbouring countries for the purpose of manual labour or sex work.
+Following comments from the CEDAW committee, 93 and in response to the United States Department of State designating Namibia a special case regarding trafficking in 2008, 94 the Government undertook a National Baseline Study on Human Trafficking in Namibia in 2009.
+95 Findings revealed a small number of possible cases were reported but the facts could not be confirmed.
+There is the presumption that cases that were identified may be that of trafficking.
+In Namibia suspected cases of human trafficking most often appears to involve underage children to or from neighbouring countries for the purpose of manual labour or sex work.